TOEFL Study Guide

 - Why is the student waiting at the career services office?

-Determine what is the purpose of the conversation.
+Determine what the purpose of the conversation is.
 Often, the main idea or theme of a conversation is stated at the beginning of the conversation.

-Sometimes, you need to listen to the full conversation and put all the information together to identify and validate the purpose of the conversation or lecture.
+Sometimes, you need to listen to the full conversation and put all the information together to identify and validate the conversation or lecture’s purpose.